devnull-cz/c-prog-lang/modules/getchar.md

 ```

 However, do **not** abuse it as you may create a hard to read code.
 Note the
-parenthesis around the assignment.
+parentheses around the assignment.
 The `=` operator has a lower priority than
 the `==` operator.
 If the parens are not used, the following would happen:

 `if (c = getchar() == EOF)` would be evaluated as: